tyroguru/BPFTrace-hol/syscalls.md

 #### Entry probes

 The arguments for a system call probe are made available through the builtin `args` structure.
-For example, according to the man page for write(2) the syscall has 3 arguments: `fd`, `buf` and `count`and we can verify that with the `-lv` options to `bpftrace`.
+For example, according to the man page for write(2), the syscall has 3 arguments: `int fd`, `void* buf` and `size_t count`.
+We can verify that with the `-lv` options to `bpftrace`:

 ```
 [root@twshared6749.09.cln1 ~]# bpftrace -lv t:syscalls:sys_enter_write